hugogirard/apimDevOps/README.md

 Github Action | Description
 --- | --- |
-Deploy Azure APIM Core | This pipeline deploy all APIMS with global settings.
+Deploy Azure APIM Core | This pipeline deploys all APIMS with global settings.
 Should be managed by the OpsTeam.
-Deploy Infra Fibonacci API | This pipeline deploy the infra (web app) for the Fibonacci API Deploy Fibonacci API | This pipeline deploy the Fibonnaci API in Azure and configure it in APIM Deploy Infra Weather API | This pipeline deploy the infra (web app) for the Weather API Deploy Weather API | This pipelie deploy the Weather API in Azure and Configure it in APIM.
+Deploy Infra Fibonacci API | This pipeline deploys the infra (web app) for the Fibonacci API Deploy Fibonacci API | This pipeline deploys the Fibonnaci API in Azure and configure it in APIM Deploy Infra Weather API | This pipeline deploys the infra (web app) for the Weather API Deploy Weather API | This pipelie deploys the Weather API in Azure and Configure it in APIM.
-Destroy Azure Resources | This pipeline destroy all the resources created in this demo in Azure
+Destroy Azure Resources | This pipeline destroys all the resources created in this demo in Azure

-The Github **Deploy Azure APIM Core** contains two [environments](https://docs.github.com/en/actions/reference/environments), the production one requiered an approver.
+The Github **Deploy Azure APIM Core** contains two [environments](https://docs.github.com/en/actions/reference/environments), the production one required an approver.

 ## How to use this Github